CS 113 / Informatics 125: Computer Game Development

 Grading will be on a straight scale, based on total points.
 (A+ 97.0 or higher; A 93.0 to 96.9; A- 90.0 to 92.9; B+ 87.0 to 89.9; B 83.0 to 86.9; B- 80.0 to 82.9; and so on.)

 Each game project will receive a letter grade, e.g. A, A-, B+, B (these are by far the most common grades).
-The game project is worth at most 75 points, as follows: A+, 75 or 75; A, 71; A-, 68; B+, 65; B, 62; and so on.
+The game project is worth at most 75 points, as follows: A+, 73 to 75; A, 71; A-, 68; B+, 65; B, 62; and so on.

-1 - comment on another team's draft design document
+2 - comment on another team's draft design document

-6 - six progress reports
+6 - six status reports

 Special Accommodations: Any student who feels he or she may need an accommodation based on the impact of a disability should contact me privately to discuss his or her specific needs.
-Also contact the Disability Services Center at (949) 824-7494 as soon as possible to better ensure that such accommodations are implementationed in a timely fashion.
+Also contact the Disability Services Center at (949) 824-7494 as soon as possible to ensure that such accommodations are implementationed in a timely fashion.

 At the Computer Game Design Conference on May 6, 1998, there was a panel on design docs.
 Moderator Alex Dunne referenced a real design document which was submitted by panelist John Jack, a producer at Monolith.
 This design doc was from the company's recent computer game, "Claw".
 Claw Design Document.